simonmichael/shelltestrunner/README.md

  be affected.

  Tests can be run selectively, or in parallel for a nice speed boost, by passing flags to the underlying test-framework runner.
-Here's an example run:
+Here we run up to 8 tests at once, but only the ones with "args" in their name:

     shelltestrunner$ shelltest tests -- -j8 -targs
     :tests/args.test:1: [OK]